vi4849/girls-hoo-hack-2023-project/README.md

 # Rosalind's Double Trouble DNA Hustle
-Rosalind's Double Trouble DNA Hustle is a game created for [Girls Hoo Hack] (https://girls-hoo-hack-2023.devpost.com/) using Python with [Pygame](https://www.pygame.org).
+Rosalind's Double Trouble DNA Hustle is a game created for [Girls Hoo Hack](https://girls-hoo-hack-2023.devpost.com/) using Python and the [Pygame](https://www.pygame.org) library.

 ## Screenshots
-Coming Soon
+Coming Soon :)

 ## Playing the Game
-The game will be available at itch.io soon
+Coming Soon :)

 ### Running from source
 Grab the latest release of Python from [here](https://www.python.org/downloads/) **and** install Pygame by executing ``pip install pygame``.